AlexARNcode/coherenceCardiaque/README.md

 ## Usage

-You need a webserver to make it run.
-If you don't, the app will not work (Cross-Origin Request problems).
+With an up-to-date browser, it seems you need a local webserver to make it run.
+If you don't, the app might not work (Cross-Origin Request problems).

 Just launch the index.html, click on the START button and the application will guide you through the session.